The ISLA Experience: Ross Monroe

 The best beach music has to be picked based on the company you’re with.
 And after a fun day in the ocean, just about any song chosen will sound good.

-Favorite piece of rescue equipment?
+What’s your favorite piece of rescue equipment?

 My favorite pieces of rescue equipment are my fins.
-They have helped me get out of some tricky situations…plus I love to body surf and hand plane.
+They have helped me get out of some tricky situations… plus I love to body surf and hand plane.
 Da Fins are my favorite for longer swims, but my Blunt Cuts can’t be beat for faster sprints and body surfing.

 Favorite Photo pose: Duck face, Selfie, Myspace Bathroom Pic, etc.